 →Winner: Undecided (depends on personal preference)

-Amsterdam is only an eighth of the size of London with a population of 821,752 squeezing into 219.4 square kilometres.
+Amsterdam is only an eighth of the size of London with a population of a little over one million squeezing into 219.4 square kilometres.

 That is such a stark difference it deserves an article in and of itself and it really comes down to personal preference.
 Do you prefer more anonymity?
 Or do you love having little areas within a big city?

-Amsterdam is about the same distance from Paris as London, but it is on the European continent so there is possibility to drive to other destinations such as Belgium, Germany and Denmark instead of flying or driving much longer distances like you’d need to do from London.
+Amsterdam is about the same distance from Paris as London, but it is on the European continent so there is the possibility to drive to other destinations such as Belgium, Germany, and Denmark as opposed to flying or driving much longer distances like you’d need to do from London.

 Cost of living

 Food is expensive, eating out is expensive and rent and housing bills are expensive.
-Expatisan, a cost of living calculator that allows you to compare the cost of living between cities around the world, revealed that Amsterdam is 19% cheaper than London.
-The prices were updated in November 2019 on the latest exchange rate.
+Expatisan, a living costs’ calculator that allows for a comparison between cities, revealed that London is 27% more expensive than Amsterdam.
+The prices were updated in October 2021 on the latest exchange rate.